fumeko-ts/java-edition-containers-mcbe/README.md

 - Modifying UI files, code

 # Legal Notice
-© ashura_tepes, 2025.
+© ashura_temps, 2025.
 All Rights Reserved.

 - "All Rights Reserved" means I retain full copyright control - no one may redistribute, modify, or use my work beyond the permissions explicitly granted above.